5. Tips and Tricks

 On the archive search form, set the “Instrument” to match your data, set the “Obs.Type” to “BPM”, if relevant for the instrument, set the “Binning”.
 Hit “Search” and the list of BPMs will show up as illustrated in the figure below.

 The date in the BPM file name is a “Valid-from” date.
 It is valid for data taken on or after that date.
-Find the one most recent BPM that is valid for your date and download (click on “D”) it.
+Find the most recent BPM that is valid for your date and download (click on “D”) it.
 Then follow the instructions found in the tutorial examples.

 5.1.2.
 Associated calibrations